skorejen/asm-project/README.md

 **The idea of the device work at this point is to:**

 1. Send an impulse to the ultrasonic sensor
-2. Wait for the sensor's echo sygnal
+2. Wait for the sensor's echo signal
-3. Start the Timer/Counter at the rising edge of the sygnal
+3. Start the Timer/Counter at the rising edge of the signal
-4. Increment the T/C as long as the sygnal is high
+4. Increment the T/C as long as the signal is high
 5. Read the T/C counter when the input goes low
 6. Stop the T/C
 7. Send high on the output pin for the buzzer
-9. Delay the sygnal high based on the T/C counter value
+9. Delay the signal high based on the T/C counter value
-10. Delay the sygnal low based on the T/C counter value
+10. Delay the signal low based on the T/C counter value
 11. Do it again

 The decision to use interrupts (for avr input from sensor) and timers partly define the final components connections, as well as the PINs in the controller that the components has to be connected to.
 The decision to use the following has been made:
 - Timer1/Counter - for counting the wave length of the sensor
-- External Interrupt 0 (INT0) - to interrupt the device and start caunting the sensor's wave length
+- External Interrupt 0 (INT0) - to interrupt the device and start counting the sensor's wave length

 **PINs on the ports were therefore assigned as follows:**